Tupi, South Cotabato: Transportation

 The Tupi Transport Terminal has its daily trip to General Santos and Koronadal City 24 hours daily.
 The estimated time allotment from Tupi to General Santos and vice versa is only 45~60 minutes without traffic.
-From General Santos, there are trips to Tupi, the PUVs are available at the mall terminals.
+From General Santos, there are trips to Tupi, the PUVs are available at the mall terminals and public terminal.

 General Santos International Airport is 1 hour away from Tupi's town proper by using the newly constructed General Santos Diversion Road to avoid heavy traffic in General Santos.

-Communications

-The Philippine Long Distance Telephone Company provides fixed line services.
-Wireless mobile communications services are provided by Smart Communications and Globe Telecommunications.